yrobla/kni-edge-installer/README.md

 The rest of the options are exactly the same as in an AWS deployment.

+**Temporary workaround**

+Currently the installer is failing when adding console to the cluster for libvirt.
+In order to make it work, please follow instructions on [https://github.com/openshift/installer/pull/1371](https://github.com/openshift/installer/pull/1371).

 ## How to use the cluster

 After the deployment finishes, a `kubeconfig` file will be placed inside